What does it mean to major in music?

 Students develop their full potential by participating in a wide range of musical experiences, including performing in the many and varied ensembles, receiving individual attention in studio lessons, and taking classes in the theory, history, and pedagogy of music.
 Music majors acquire a broad knowledge of music history, literature, and theory, as well as skill in performance, conducting, composition, and analysis.

 Students choose between the Bachelor of Arts in Music or the Bachelor of Music with emphases in music education or music performance.
+There are concentrations in instrumental, keyboard, or voice.
 The BA allows greater compatibility with other areas of study.
 The BM in music education prepares students for teaching certification while the performance emphasis prepares students for graduate school or to become professional musicians.

 An entrance audition demonstrating technical skills, musicianship, and musical literacy is required, and admission decisions are made on a rolling basis.
 Students usually require several years of formal training in a school band, choir, or orchestra, along with private lessons.
 Transfer students must provide a list of repertoire studied in studio lessons at their previous institutions.

-Why is the University of Mississippi a good place to study music?
+Why is UM a good place to study music?

 Ensembles include: bands (Marching Band, Wind Ensemble, Symphonic Band, Concert Band), choirs (Ole Miss Concert Singers, Men’s and Women’s Glees, Chamber Singers), Opera Theatre, University Orchestra, Jazz Ensembles, African Drum and Dance Ensemble, Percussion Ensemble, Steel Drum Band, Salsa Band, and Chamber Ensembles.

-The Music Building houses classrooms, state-of-the art rehearsal and practice facilities, and the newly renovated David H. Nutt Auditorium (a 395-seat recital hall).
-Other campus facilities used by our students include: the Gertrude C. Ford Center for the Performing Arts (a 1,300-seat theatre/concert hall), Meek Auditorium (a 150-seat performance space for theatre and opera); Fulton Chapel (a 650-seat concert hall) and Paris-Yates Chapel (seating 250, and the home of the university’s 32-rank, 1642-pipe organ built by Karl Wilhelm).
+The Music Building houses classrooms, state-of-the art rehearsal and practice facilities, and a 395-seat recital hall, the David H. Nutt Auditorium.
+Other campus facilities used by our students include: the Gertrude C. Ford Center for the Performing Arts (a 1,300-seat theatre/concert hall), Fulton Chapel (a 650-seat concert hall) and Paris-Yates Chapel (seating 250, and the home of the university’s 32-rank, 1642-pipe organ built by Karl Wilhelm).

 “I have always been fascinated by Berio’s practice of taking an existing musical work and using it as a point of departure for the creation of an entirely new composition.
 What I find so compelling is the extent to which these newly fashioned pieces offer a kind of musical commentary on the unrealized potential of the original material.”